UribeAlejandro/Raspberry-PI-Home-server/README.md

 sh install.sh
 ```

 Wait for the Raspberry Pi to reboot.

+### Network Configuration

 Then, create the required networks for docker:

 ```bash
 docker network create -d macvlan \